Allowing your recipients to unsubscribe from your campaign with a single click is not only best practice, it is also a requirement of using this tool.

 A couple of handy points to ensure your unsubscribe link works:

-Do make sure your unsubscribe link is in the same language as the rest of your email.
+Make sure your unsubscribe link is in the same language as the rest of your email.
 Email campaigns that do not include an unsubscribe link get one added automatically, to the bottom of the email, and it is in English by default.

 Unsubscribe links in image maps